-- about 200 investment funds managed by 14 investment fund management companies, available on Pl@net; - Profit Plus deposits combined deposits with investment fund; until August 2016 bore interest at a rate to 8% (current interest rate is 4%).
-In October 2016 it was also offered the possibility of parole fee for the fund units; - · four investment deposits; - two subscriptions for structured certificates, offering in subscriptions for Personal and Private Banking customers - four subscriptions for close-ended investment funds (in collaboration with TFI KBC and TFI BGŻ BNP Paribas) for Personal and Private Banking customers.
+- about 200 investment funds managed by 14 investment fund management companies, available on PI@net; - Lokaty Profit Plus combined deposits with investment fund; until August 2016 bore interest at a rate to 8% (current interest rate is 4%).
+In October 2016 it was also offered the possibility of parole fee for the fund units; - Four investment deposits; - Two subscriptions for structured certificates, offering in subscriptions for Personal and Private Banking customers; - Four subscriptions for close-ended investment funds (in collaboration with TFI KBC and TFI BGŻ BNP Paribas) for Personal and Private Banking customers.

-As part of its deposit activity, the Bank offers a comprehensive range of products and services for the Business Customers:
+As a part of its deposit activity, the Bank offers a comprehensive range of products and services for the Business Customers: